-In the past 20 years, laser revolutionized a variety of Dermatology treatments and aesthetic procedures.
-Laser is now the ideal treatment for removing tattoos, with excellent aesthetic results without burns or unsightly scars.
+In the past 20 years, laser technology has revolutionized a variety of Dermatology treatments and Aesthetic procedures and Laser Tattoo Removal – the only Clinically-Proven method of treatment –is one of them, known for delivering excellent, aesthetic results without burns or unsightly scars.

-During the treatment, the device’s head gradually scans the entire tattoo.
-As the beam targets the pigment which absorbs energy, the patient may experience mild pain or a “burn” sensation.
-A topical anesthetic cream is applied prior to any laser tattoo removal treatment.
-The tattoo gets lighter and lighter after each session, which means that the laser beam is selectively absorbed by the pigment.
-The side effects are minimal, and they involve possible appearance of blood (where pigments are stronger) and irritation (redness and local edema), which require topical treatment by the Dermatologist, but subside relatively quickly.
+Laser Tattoo Removal is a fully customized treatment, responsive to the individual patient’s needs.
+During treatment, the device gradually scans the entire tattoo surface.
+As the beam targets the pigment, the patient may experience a mild burning or stinging sensation.
+A topical anesthetic cream is applied prior to a full treatment session.
+After each session, the tattoo gets lighter and lighter, meaning that the laser beam is selectively absorbed by the pigment.
+The side effects are minimal and involve possible appearance of blood (in areas where the pigments are stronger) and irritation, which require topical treatment by the Dermatologist, but these side effects subside relatively quickly.